Six presumed dead after ship destroys major US bridge

 "The preliminary investigation points to an accident," Moore said.

-The governor, a rising star in the Democratic party, also said there was no indication that the bridge was structurally at fault, noting that it "was actually fully up to code."

-"The crew that was out there working was basically repairing potholes, just so you understand that had nothing to do with a structural issue at all," Paul Wiedefeld, the Maryland transportation chief, said.
+Paul Wiedefeld, the Maryland transportation chief, said the crew working on the bridge was "basically repairing potholes, just so you understand that had nothing to do with a structural issue at all."

 President Joe Biden called the collapse a "terrible accident," and pledged to get the port reopened and the bridge rebuilt.

+Governor Moore, a rising star in the Democratic party, told CNN that the focus was now to make sure victims' families "can find closure."

-Two of the missing workers were from Guatemala, the country's foreign ministry said.
+Two of the missing workers were from Guatemala, the country's foreign ministry said, while local news outlet The Baltimore Banner reported that Mexican, Salvadoran and Honduran nationals were also among the victims.

-Across the middle of the Patapsco River, steel girders protruded from the water, with mangled metal draped over the deck of the ship.
+From the banks of the Patapsco River, steel girders could be seen protruding from the water, with mangled metal draped over the deck of the massive ship.

-"This is something we've been looking at our whole lives," said local teacher Tiffany Wengert, 30.
+"This is something we've been looking at our whole lives," said teacher Tiffany Wengert, 30.

 "And all of the sudden... it's just gone."